Harry Paterson: International career

 Paterson made his international debut for Scotland 7s at the Singapore International 7s competition in April 2022, making 1 appearance.
 He made his second appearance at the Vancouver International 7s the following week.

 After a string of strong performances early in the 2023/24 season, Paterson earned his first call-up to the Scotland squad for the 2024 Six Nations Championship.

 Paterson made his international debut for Scotland against France in the 2024 Six Nations Championship, having been called up to start when Kyle Steyn’s wife went into labour on match day.
 After the match, which Scotland lost 16-20, Scotland Head Coach Gregor Townsend hailed Paterson's first appearance ‘one of the best debuts I’ve ever seen’.

+He played for Scotland 'A' on 6 February 2026 in their match against Italy XV.